NOTICEBuilt on public records from USASpending.gov and SAM.gov. Not affiliated with any government agency.

 What the analyzer actually produces.

-A sample from a hypothetical USDA Forest Service janitorial contract.
-This is what the analyzer actually produces — real contract data, not generic templates.
-[E4] citations mask real comps.
+A sample bid-fit check from a USDA Forest Service janitorial contract — real contract data, not generic templates.

 Bid Fit Check · 1,900 sqft USDA Forest Service site